connext/documentation/docs/developers/guides/sdk/cross-chain-transfer.md

 // Create the SDK instance.
 const {nxtpSdkBase} = await create(nxtpConfig);

-// Fetch the signer address and set the amount to send. const signerAddress = await signer.getAddress();
 const amount = 1000000000000000000; // (1 TEST)

 // Construct the arguments that will be passed into `xcall`.